 Catherine Buxton, Communications & Marketing Coordinator, likes Speak About It so much she literally up and moved to Portland after her first tour in 2014.
 After two seasons as an educator and a brief stint at Planned Parenthood, she's back at it, behind the scenes, fighting for better sex, better relationships, and better communities.
 She currently splits her time, her puns, and her Facebook admin status between Speak About It and Portland Trails.
 She is often sighted around town riding a rickety bicycle, eating a carb, going to rehearsal, or dreaming about becoming a goat farmer.

-Olivia Caputo is excited to be joining Speak About It for the 2016 season.
+Olivia Caputo is excited to be back for her second season with Speak About It.
 She is a Boston-based actress and occasional barista.
-Favorite roles include Maria in Twelfth Night, Antonio in Twelfth Night, and, finally, Olivia in Twelfth Night (we made it!).
-In addition to enjoying acting and coffee, Olivia is an avid runner, reader, and romance-language enthusiast.
+Favorite roles include Maria in Twelfth Night, Antonio in Twelfth Night, and, finally, Olivia in Twelfth Night (phew.)
+Olivia is an avid runner, reader, and romance-language enthusiast.
 She earned her degrees in Acting, English and American Literature, and Spanish language from New York University's Tisch School of the Arts.
-Much to love to her ever-supportive family and friends.

 Jeremy Bernfeld is one of the co-writers of the original Speak About It program and mainly responsible only for all of the jokes you didn’t find funny.
 While at Bowdoin College, Jeremy helped found Bowdoin Men Against Sexual Violence, a student-led group dedicated to educating men about sexual violence prevention.
 He also directed the Improvabilities and was a captain of the men’s rugby team.
 Jeremy is proud that Speak About It and BMASV have continued working to create a healthy and safe climate both at Bowdoin and on campuses throughout the country.
 He’s now a journalist and radio producer.